RHEOMETER vs VISCOMETER

-In contrast, a rheometer is a powerful R&D and problem solving tool that performs an array of rotational, oscillational, and vertical geometry movements with relatively a small volume (<1mL) to probe a broad range of rheological responses to applied forces and conditions (stress, strain, shear, temperature, amplitude, frequency, tribology (friction), and vertical compression/pull-away and surface tension).
+In contrast, a rheometer is a powerful R&D and problem solving tool that performs an array of rotational, oscillational, and vertical geometry movements with relatively a small volume (<1mL) to probe a broad range of rheological responses to applied forces and conditions such as stress, strain, shear, temperature, amplitude, frequency, tribology (friction), and vertical compression/pull-away and surface tension.
 These properties include, but are not limited to stringiness, stickiness, adhesion, cohesion, pumpability, suspension stability, texture, thixotropy, structural characterization, spreadability, and physical and thermal stability.

-The following sections describe in more detail only some of the primary rheology measurements and their applications that RTS offers to help you better understand your product properties.
-RTS provides rapid turn-around, are very flexible and often perform investigative one-off analyses to meet your particular rheological needs.
+The above tabs describe in more detail just some of the primary rheology measurements and their applications that RTS offers to help you better understand your product properties.
+RTS provides rapid turn-around, is very flexible and often perform investigative one-off analyses to meet your particular rheological needs.